serraventura/myFanPage/README.md

  - **profilePicture**: true|false - If true will retrieve the fanpage's profile picture otherwise the default profile picture/logo provided in your template folder's asset images is gonna be used.

  - **token**: APP Access token - The token is supposed to be used only on development environment.
 This is a convenient way to develop your website faster without need any server dependency.
 There are tokens available on the file **token.dev** on the root of the APP. **See more details below**.

+ - **anchorContent**: Enable/Disable content based on classic HTML anchors.
+To make it works the whole content must be in a single HTML file (**main.html**) in your template.
+The anchor id must match the menu options.
+Ex: #aboutFanPage, #photoFanPage, etc...

  - **menu**: Following the example above each menu option is gonna be explained.
 It's important to point that every menu name(ex: aboutFanPage) must reflect its respective HTML file.
 It means, if there's a menu option "aboutFanPage" one "aboutFanPage.html" must exist.
 The best way to understand is checking out the "default" template.